 Take global warming.
 Greta Thunberg is currently the de facto leader of the youth voice, simply because she is so prominent and outspoken.
 She is currently 18 years old and was even younger when she entered the public eye.
 Despite this, she is doing more to raise awareness and hold governments accountable than the elected politicians themselves.
 In spite of all the good she does, every time she speaks publicly the media bully her.
 Their question is why on earth is someone so young doing this, and the tone is demeaning.

 I direct you to every Daily Mail article which questions her motivation or refers to her “evil handlers”.
 And it’s not just the Mail.
 The New Spitting Image TV show spent more time in its opening two episodes dismissing her arguments then it did criticising or poking fun at our Prime Minister or Leader of the Opposition.
 It’s disparaging when you feel like you’re being talked down to all the time.

 So, in answer to the question “why don’t the youth vote in the same numbers as our elders”’?

 Well… why on earth should we?

-All the problems facing us and the ones we care about the most – higher rent with lower wages, astronomical house prices, debt we’ll never pay off, LGBTQ+ issues being put on the back burner, crippling mental health issues, an unfair voting system and Global Warming – are all dismissed.
+All the problems facing us and the ones we care about the most – higher rent with lower wages, astronomical house prices, student debt we’ll never pay off, LGBTQ+ issues being put on the back burner and outright revoked, crippling mental health issues, an unfair voting system and Global Warming – are all dismissed.
 Or we’re told “it’ll sort itself out” or the issue is talked about but with very little, if any, actions.